Battle of Cacabelos: Battle

 Moore, who was camped at Villafranca, half a day's march away in the direction of La Coruña, had ridden back to see Edward Paget whose elder brother Henry, Lord Paget, had led a successful cavalry clash at Benavente just a few days previously.
 The rearguard of Moore's troops, having arrived at Cacabelos the previous day, and delayed by the effects of rioting and the severe cold, was preparing to cross the bridge, when the 15th Hussars informed Paget that French cavalry units were rapidly approaching from Ponferrada.
 Soon, between 450 and 500 troopers of the 15eme Chasseurs à Cheval and 3eme Hussards, Marshal Soult's advance guard, led by Brigadier General Auguste François-Marie de Colbert-Chabanais caught up with the tail end of the army, capturing around 50 British soldiers caught by surprise.

 Deciding to press his advantage, and without waiting for infantry or artillery support, Colbert prepared to attack the bridge.
 However, on seeing the 95th Rifles, the 28th Foot, and six guns of the Royal Horse Artillery in position on the other side of the bridge, Colbert withdrew his men to reform them in a column of fours prior to rushing the bridge.
 Moore, meanwhile, who had almost been captured by Colbert's men, looked on from the western hill above the road, with Paget.
 When the French cavalry charged across, they were forced to retreat after being decimated by British rifle fire.
 Among the French fatalities was Brigadier Colbert himself who reportedly was killed immediately prior to the French attack.

-When La Houssaye's cavalry and infantry support arrived they tried to cross the river by a ford a short distance downstream from the bridge and Merle’s infantry division tried to take the bridge "a la baionette".
-However, by around 4.00pm, it was too dark to continue and the French, possibly considering the British defensive position too good, and also possibly low in morale due to the death of Colbert, desisted.
-At about 10.00pm, Paget was able to set off towards Villafranca with no sign of French troops in pursuit.

-Plunket's Shot

 Colbert-Chabanais was killed by a single long-range shot from a Baker rifle, fired by a noted sharpshooter of the 95th Rifles, rifleman Thomas Plunket, and who also, with a second shot, killed the officer who came to Colbert's assistance.
 Although there is much discrepancy regarding the distances involved, the shot has been claimed to have been as far as 600 metres,(first published in 1841 as The Adventures of a Soldier).
 Costello served with Plunkett and can both cite personally witnessed experiences and the legend he already was at the time.
 It's highly likely that Colbert considered himself well beyond the musket range of 80 metres and therefore safe, whereas the Baker had verified target accuracy of 200 metres.

+When La Houssaye's cavalry and infantry support arrived they tried to cross the river by a ford a short distance downstream from the bridge and Merle’s infantry division tried to take the bridge "a la baionette".
+However, by around 4.00pm, it was too dark to continue and the French, possibly considering the British defensive position too good, and also possibly low in morale due to the death of Colbert, desisted.
+At about 10.00pm, Paget was able to set off towards Villafranca with no sign of French troops in pursuit.